Support Service

 Please accept our sincere condolences if you are visiting this site following the loss of a relative or friend.
 When someone you care about dies, even if it was expected, it is often hard to take in.

-Our Bereavement Officers will offer you help, advice and guide you through the processes following the loss of a loved one.
-They will:
+Our Bereavement Officers offer help, advice and guide you through the processes following the loss of a loved one.

-• Offer you some resources if you feel you need some support.
+• offer you resources if you feel you need some support.

-You may have received a letter from the ward with information about this process.
+You may have received a letter from the ward with information about this process already.

 Download our bereavement process letter